djchie/instore-api/README.md

 TODO:

 prepare for client
-  take out all the unecessary stuff from nba until there's about 3 components take out all the unecessary npm packages create an instore-client repo gonna break client off into another submodule
+  take out all the unecessary npm packages create an instore-client repo gonna break client off into another submodule